They may not always show it, but odds are that your child or a youth in your care wants you to take an interest in their life.

 • Call the Suicide and Crisis Lifeline at 988 any time (24/7) to get advice on how to proceed.

-My child’s teacher told me they’re concerned that my child may be depressed.
-How should I start the conversation with my child to find out if they are suicidal?
+My child’s school told me they’re concerned that my child may be depressed.
+How should I start the conversation with my child to find out if they are having thoughts of suicide?

 Sometimes young people hesitate to come to a parent or caregiver with their problems because they are afraid of bothering you.
 Make time to talk when you can give them your full attention.